v4rgas/apuntes/profundo/apuntes.md

 # Convolutional Neural Networks
 Convolution provides a mechanism to search for a given feature by sliding a filter through the spatial span of the input

+# Intro to Keras
+Keras is a high level neural network library

+## Models